Gregofi/t86-with-debug/README.md

 # The Tinyverse monorepo
 ![build and test](https://github.com/gregofi/thesis-monorepo/actions/workflows/build-action.yaml/badge.svg)

 A repository which houses the T86 virtual machine and the debugger.
-Although the debugger is strictly tied to the T86 architecture, it is the only one supported as of now.
+Although the debugger isn't strictly tied to the T86 architecture, it is the only one supported as of now.

 ## Build